The Lands: Geography

 Border Mountains

 The Border Mountains form the divide between Westara and the Eastern Expanse.
 They are referred to sometimes as simply 'The Mountains'.
-They are the longest mountain range in the Lands.
+They are among the longest mountain ranges in The Lands.
 They are however relatively low and broken by many passes and crevasses.
 The northern part of the Border Mountains is inhabited by Goblins and Hobgoblins.
-The southern part however is inhabited by Orcs.
-The northern and southern inhabitants are constantly at war with one another (much to the relief of humans living round the Mountains).
+The southern part is inhabited by Orcs.
+The northern and southern inhabitants are constantly at war with one another.
+Humans are dismissive of this war except for those who live in Allmeet at its sourthern tip or those who wish the cross its central mountain passes.
+These circumstances call for some caution.

 Grey Hills

 The Grey Hills are a hilly plateau covering a huge area.
 The name comes from the fact that the hills fade to grey in the distance and standing within them can give the impression that the whole world is grey.
 In these wild desolate hills few humans live.
-It is inhabited however and wolves hunt elk and dear while bears fish in its many cool streams.
+It is inhabited however and wolves hunt elk and deer while bears fish in its many cool streams.
+There are also lone Hill Giants and the Eriman barbarians who come to challenge them.
+Trappers and woodcutters of Brethic tradition live in scattered habitatations.
+Its southern limits are the northern marches of Bordenia and includes the isolated province of Greater Tittering.

 Pillar Mountains

 The Pillar Mountains are the tallest in the Lands.
-Nobody has ever crossed these ranges - nobody that is except for the fabled Stone Giants who legend tells live in the secluded stony vales.
-They know the safe passages over the Pillar Mountains but one has to find and befriend them and they are a most reclusive race.
-In its south-eastern foothills copper is mined.
-In those foothills is located the Fugitives Forge - a Dwarvish citadel overlooking a waterfall that has never fallen even to a siege by Eriman warriors during the Age of Tumult.
+Nobody has ever crossed these ranges - nobody that is except for the fabled Stone Giants who legend tells live in its secluded stony vales.
+They know the safe passages over the Pillar Mountains but one has to find and befriend them and they are most reclusive.
+In its foothills copper and tin are mined.
+To its south-east is located the Fugitives Forge - a Dwarvish citadel overlooking a waterfall that has never fallen even to a siege by Eriman warriors during the Age of Tumult.

 River Lake

-The River Lake only exists for the few months of Spring every year.
+The swamp-fringed River Lake only exists for the few months of Spring every year.
 The rest of the time it is a marshland stretching between the two rivers that meet to the south to form the Everflow River.
 It is only once both rivers burst banks with the melting snows of the Pillar Mountains that a lake forms.
-Then all manner of geese and pelicans and such gather from all over the Eastern Expanse and so do hunters of these water birds.
+Then all manner of geese and pelicans and such gather from all over the Eastern Expanse and so do hunters of those water birds.
+These hunters tell tales of the seductive Zamodiva while sharing drinks in the Blackbog Inn just south of the swampland.
+An older iteration of that same settlement now festers abandoned within the swamps but the locals are close-lipped as to its fate.

 Greatwood Forest